Get Started with HTML Video Captions

 labelis the title of the track and will be displayed in the video controls menu where captions can be toggled.

 defaultis included to set a track as enabled.

 1WEBVTT 2 31 400:00:00.000 --> 00:00:01.000 5SAND?
 OM NOM 6 72 800:00:02.000 --> 00:00:04.000 9NO, BLEH 10 113 1200:00:04.000 --> 00:00:08.000 13LEASH!
 OM NOM 14 154 1600:00:08.000 --> 00:00:10.000 17GIVE IT 18 195 2000:00:10.000 --> 00:00:14.000 21IS MINE 22

 The format for this file is very specific.
 You must include "WEBVTT" at the top of the file, and then there are sections with white space in between which are called "cues".
 In the example file I've attached above, the first line of each cue is called the identifier.
 The next line specifies the timing for the cue.
 Finally, we have the cue payload.
 This is where you include the content for each caption.
 You can do some styling here.

 The final product

-The cover image has a quick preview of the captions I added to a video of a puppy playing on a sandy beach.
-Here's a GIF of the whole thing.
-You can also see my little project live here.
+Here's a GIF preview of the captions I added to a video of a puppy playing on a sandy beach.

 I wasn't able to find a ton of examples out there, but there are plenty of resources that get into the differences between subtitles and captions, styling abilities, and additional ways to accomplish the same thing as above but with different transcript formats or third-party libraries.